alejandrolvido/Vacoule_buster/README.md

 # Vacuole_buster
-Label-free vacoule tracking using phase contrast images of S. cerevisiae
+Label-free vacoule tracking using phase contrast images of S. cerevisiae.
+Proof of principle is given by tracking Vacuolar v.
+Non-Vacuolar mNeonGreen-ATG8 foci.
+Peace.